Water Disinfection and Chlorination

 To ensure proper disinfection, a level of free residual chlorine is maintained in the treated water.
 This is a level of chlorine (actually hypochlorous acid) that remains in water after reaction with the water contaminants.
 A free residual chlorine level of 0.1 to 0.2 ppm is typically targeted.
 The EPA requirement for free residual chlorine is that it be detectable; the maximum for chlorine and chloramines is 4 ppm (as Cl2).

-Chloramine is often used as a secondary disinfectant to establish a total residual chlorine for the system.
+Chloramine is often used as a secondary disinfectant to establish total residual chlorine for the system.
 The use of chloramine for residual instead of chlorine should reduce the disinfection byproduct formation/concentration in the distribution system.

-Bacterial kill by chlorination is influenced by pH, temperature, time of contact, residual chlorine type, and residual chlorine concentration.
+A bacterial kill by chlorination is influenced by pH, temperature, time of contact, residual chlorine type, and residual chlorine concentration.
 At pH values of 5 or 6, the kill is more rapid than at higher pH.
 The rate of kill increases as temperature increases.
 The kill by free residual chlorine occurs within a matter of minutes while combined residuals (such as chloramines) require 1 to 4 hours to be effective.

-For primary disinfection, free chlorine is usually added post‐filtration to inactivate target pathogens at a dose chosen to exceed a specified concentration‐time product before water reaches the first consumers.
-In secondary disinfection with chlorine, a free chlorine residual concentration is maintained throughout the distribution system, ideally from the initial dosing point until water reaches the system extremities.
+For primary disinfection, free chlorine is usually added post‐filtration to inactivate target pathogens at a dose chosen to exceed a specified concentration‐time product before the water reaches the first consumers.
+In secondary disinfection with chlorine, a free chlorine residual concentration is maintained throughout the distribution system, ideally from the initial dosing point until the water reaches the system extremities.
 In addition to countering accidental contamination, secondary disinfection is intended to control bacterial regrowth and the possible harboring of pathogens in the distribution system.

 As well as inactivating pathogens, free chlorine reacts with contaminants in the water, particularly dissolved organic matter.
 Consequently, chlorine concentration continually decreases as the water’s travel time increases, so there can be issues with maintaining chlorine residuals throughout the entire distribution system.

-Because the groundwater water source for individual municipal systems typically shows relatively constant levels of impurities, chlorine for groundwater is typically injected on basis of lb/day or lb/ mmGal.
+Because the groundwater water source for individual municipal systems typically shows relatively constant levels of impurities, chlorine for groundwater is typically injected on basis of lb/day or lb/mmGal.

 Chlorine (Cl2), in the gaseous state, is greenish-yellow in color and has a pungent odor.
 It is neither explosive nor flammable, but is a strong oxidant and reacts violently with many substances.
 Chlorine is stored and shipped as a liquified gas under pressure, typically in cylinders.